gxanesh/CS6304_SimpleWordCount/README.md

 * Choose “Import existing project”, Click "Next" then Click “Finish”.

 ### Referencing libraries:
-* Right-Click on the project and select “build path”-> “configure build path” ->” libraries”->” add external jars”.
+* Right-Click on the project and select “build path”-> “configure build path” ->” Libraries”->” Add External Jars”.
 * Go to "home" -> "git" -> "SimpleWordCount" -> "lib" and select all jars and click open-> Click Apply and Close.

 ### Input file: